TheSmallTeaBoi/the-libre-sample-pack/README.md

 # **The Libre Sample Pack**
-##### *A free sample pack*
+##### *A free (as in free beer and free speech) sample pack*
 ---
 ## **What is this?**

 It is a free (as in freedom) and collaborative sample and preset pack, a bit more intended for Linux musicians, since all presets will be for Linux plugins.
+(not exclusively for linux musicians or hosts of course!)

 ### **Why?**

 Because freedom is cool.
-Also because Linux music production is a bit bare in resources regards and it would be nice to change that.
+Also because FOSS music production is a bit bare in resources and it would be nice to change that.

 ### **By who?**